mikeyEcology/MLWIC2/README.md

 ###### Before running models on your own data, I recommend you try running using the [example  provided](https://github.com/mikeyEcology/MLWIC_examples/tree/master).

 ## <b> Step 5: Create a properly formatted input file using `make_input`</b>
  - Option 1: If you have labels for your images and you want to test the model on your images, you need to have an `input_file` csv in your `directory` that has two columns with the column headers "class" and "filename".
-If you are using the species model the numbers in "class" should match up with the numbers [here](https://github.com/mikeyEcology/MLWIC2/blob/master/speciesID.csv).
+If you are using the `species_model` the numbers in "class" should match up with the numbers [here](https://github.com/mikeyEcology/MLWIC2/blob/master/speciesID.csv).
 You can have as many other columns as you want in this file.
 You will also need to specify `images_classified=TRUE`
- - Option 2: If you do not have your images classified, but you have all of the filenames for your images, you can have an `input_file` csv in your `directory` with a column called "filename" and whatever other columns you would like.
+ - Option 2: If you do not have your images classified, but you have all of the filenames for the images you want to classify, you can have an `input_file` csv in your `directory` with a column called "filename" and whatever other columns you would like.
  - Option 3: MLWIC2 can find the filenames of all of your images and create your input file.
 For this option, you need to specify your `path_prefix` which is the parent directory of your images.
 If you have images stored in sub-folders within this directory, specify `recursive=TRUE`, if not, you can specify `recursive=FALSE`.
-You also need to specify the suffixes (e.g., ".jpg") for your filenames so that MLWIC2 knows what types of files to look for.
+You also need to specify the `suffixes` (e.g., ".jpg") for your filenames so that MLWIC2 knows what types of files to look for.
 By default (if you don't specify anything), it will look for ".JPG" and ".jpg".
- - Option 4: If you are planning to train a model, you will need training and testing sets of images.
+ - Option 4: If you are planning to train a model, you will want training and testing sets of images.
 This function will set up these files, see `?make_input` for more details.

 ## Step 6: Classify images using `classify`
 ###### <i> Shiny option: MLWIC2::runShiny('classify') </i>